TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-setup.md

 - Expression evaluation
 - Multi-threaded debugging support

-I'll be focusing on C and C++ for this debugger, but it should work just as well with any language which compiles down to machine code and outputs standard DWARF debug information (if you don't know what that is yet, don't worry, this will be covered in later posts).
+I'll be focusing on C and C++ for this debugger, but it should work just as well with any language which compiles down to machine code and outputs standard DWARF debug information (if you don't know what that is yet, don't worry, this will be covered in post 4).

 -------------------------------